-I’m in the UK and one of my dog’s surgeries cost £356.86.
+I’m in the UK and one of my dog’s surgeries cost £356.86 (about $443.00 US).
 There were no extractions or pre-surgery blood tests done, and he came home the same day.
-That is about $443.00 US.

 I’ve seen prices range from $258.00 to outrageous quotes of $8,000-$10,000.

 If you want to know more more, read the article How Much Does It Cost To Get a Dog’s Teeth Cleaned?, which includes an example of cost from many major US cities.